 Step 6: Place a Headshot in Name File

 To add a black and white headshot to your artwork, open up a new photoshop file and convert a colour photograph into black and white.
 The step-by-step details on how to do that are in this Austin Powers cardboard portrait post (see Working With Your Own Headshot Photograph).

-Once your headshot is done, you’ll likely want to mirror image it as you did the name so that when you view the final artwork it will be correct.
+Once your headshot is done, you can mirror image it as you did the name if you wish.
 Save your work and close the headshot file, then go back to the name file and click file/place to add the headshot (second picture).